WorkingLargeTurkey

 The Anatolian Shepherd's short double coat is relatively simple to maintain, with moderate shedding.
 Routine brushing, nail trimming, ear checks, and skin checks still matter for the Anatolian Shepherd, especially after muddy walks or seasonal shedding changes.

-Compare Anatolian Shepherd with Caucasian Shepherd, Central Asian Shepherd, Chinook if you are deciding between similar size, group, coat, or activity profiles.
+Compare Anatolian Shepherd with Kangal Shepherd, Caucasian Shepherd, and Central Asian Shepherd if you are choosing among large livestock guardian breeds.

 Care Guide